anaseto/gofrundis/README.md

 markup language primarily intended for supporting authoring of novels, but also well suited for many other kinds of documents.
-The [frundis tool](https://frundis.tuxfamily.org/man/frundis-1.html) can export documents into to LaTeX, XHTML 5, EPUB, markdown and groff mom.
+The [frundis tool](https://frundis.tuxfamily.org/man/frundis-1.html) can export documents to LaTeX, XHTML 5, EPUB, markdown and groff mom.

 The language has a focus on simplicity.
 It provides a few flexible built-in macros with extensible semantics.
 It strives to provide good error messages and